thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

 ## Pre-Requirements

-* CipherTrust Manager v2.7.0 or later
+* Minimum CipherTrust Manager version 2.7.0 or later
+  * Some resources might require a newer version, see the Dashboards sections for more details
 * Docker
 * Docker Compose (`docker-compose`)
 * GNU Make